milanofthe/pathsim/docs/source/index.rst

     pip install pathsim

-2. **Build** a dynamical system unsing blocks and connections.
+2. **Build** a dynamical system using blocks and connections.
 Here we just integrate a cosine:

 .. image:: figures/sin_cos_blockdiagram.png